Written by Scott Allen

 We have never had a client lose their house or vehicle.
 The IRS doesn’t want your house or car.
 In fact they are required to allow you to have adequate housing and transportation.
 You may have to trade in you Ferrari for a Toyota but you can still have a good safe vehicle.
 If you live in a home that was paid for with your unpaid taxes, you may have to downside but the IRS gives you adequate time to make the transition.
 But in most cases the client has previously decided that they cannot afford the home they are living in.

 Unless you are guilty of income tax evasion, which means that you did not report significant amounts of income on your filed tax returns, you do not need the services of an attorney.
-On over 113,000 tax debts settled over 45 years, we have only referred five clients to seek legal help and none of them were ever incarcerated.
+On over 113,000 tax debts settled over 45 years, we have only referred six clients to seek legal help and none of them were ever incarcerated.

 The IRS does publicly advertise a few cases a year that get your attention.
 Fear of criminal action is one of the best ways the IRS motivates the public into compliance of filing and paying their taxes.